Magna International (NYSE:MGA) Sees Large Volume Increase

-Magna International Inc. (NYSE:MGA – Get Rating) (TSE:MG) saw unusually-high trading volume on Tuesday .
-Approximately 48,758 shares traded hands during mid-day trading, a decline of 97% from the previous session’s volume of 1,441,731 shares.The stock last traded at $71.21 and had previously closed at $76.14.
+Magna International Inc. (NYSE:MGA – Get Rating) (TSE:MG) shares saw unusually-high trading volume on Monday .
+Approximately 86,509 shares traded hands during mid-day trading, a decline of 95% from the previous session’s volume of 1,578,164 shares.The stock last traded at $60.34 and had previously closed at $62.45.

 The company also recently announced a quarterly dividend, which will be paid on Friday, March 11th.
-Investors of record on Friday, February 25th will be paid a $0.45 dividend.
-This represents a $1.80 annualized dividend and a dividend yield of 2.58%.
-This is an increase from Magna International’s previous quarterly dividend of $0.35.
+Shareholders of record on Friday, February 25th will be given a $0.45 dividend.
+This is a positive change from Magna International’s previous quarterly dividend of $0.35.
 The ex-dividend date of this dividend is Thursday, February 24th.
+This represents a $1.80 dividend on an annualized basis and a yield of 3.06%.
 Magna International’s payout ratio is presently 35.93%.

-Several hedge funds and other institutional investors have recently modified their holdings of MGA.
-Marathon Asset Mgmt Ltd bought a new stake in Magna International in the third quarter valued at $30,549,000.
-AGF Investments Inc. boosted its holdings in Magna International by 48.3% in the third quarter.
-AGF Investments Inc. now owns 1,068,399 shares of the company’s stock valued at $80,404,000 after acquiring an additional 348,205 shares in the last quarter.
-Sound Shore Management Inc CT boosted its holdings in Magna International by 22.7% in the fourth quarter.
-Sound Shore Management Inc CT now owns 1,365,824 shares of the company’s stock valued at $110,550,000 after acquiring an additional 252,299 shares in the last quarter.
-Turtle Creek Asset Management Inc. boosted its holdings in Magna International by 17.6% in the third quarter.
-Turtle Creek Asset Management Inc. now owns 1,530,250 shares of the company’s stock valued at $115,136,000 after acquiring an additional 228,950 shares in the last quarter.
-Finally, Neuberger Berman Group LLC boosted its holdings in Magna International by 134.4% in the third quarter.
-Neuberger Berman Group LLC now owns 309,497 shares of the company’s stock valued at $23,318,000 after acquiring an additional 177,475 shares in the last quarter.
+A number of hedge funds and other institutional investors have recently made changes to their positions in MGA.
+Marathon Asset Mgmt Ltd purchased a new stake in Magna International in the third quarter valued at approximately $30,549,000.
+AGF Investments Inc. increased its position in shares of Magna International by 48.3% during the third quarter.
+AGF Investments Inc. now owns 1,068,399 shares of the company’s stock worth $80,404,000 after acquiring an additional 348,205 shares during the period.
+Sound Shore Management Inc CT increased its holdings in Magna International by 22.7% in the fourth quarter.
+Sound Shore Management Inc CT now owns 1,365,824 shares of the company’s stock valued at $110,550,000 after buying an additional 252,299 shares during the last quarter.
+Turtle Creek Asset Management Inc. increased its holdings in Magna International by 17.6% in the third quarter.
+Turtle Creek Asset Management Inc. now owns 1,530,250 shares of the company’s stock valued at $115,136,000 after buying an additional 228,950 shares during the last quarter.
+Finally, Neuberger Berman Group LLC increased its holdings in Magna International by 134.4% in the third quarter.
+Neuberger Berman Group LLC now owns 309,497 shares of the company’s stock valued at $23,318,000 after buying an additional 177,475 shares during the last quarter.
 59.85% of the stock is currently owned by institutional investors.

 Magna International, Inc is a mobility technology company, which supplies to the automotive industry.
 It operates through the following segments: Body Exteriors and Structures, Power and Vision, Seating Systems, and Complete Vehicles.
 The Body Exteriors and Structures segment includes body and chassis systems, exterior systems and roof systems operations.